-Normally, everything runs real smooth around these parts with Life in a House of Testosterone.
-Our weekly posts and link-ups published on time, for the most part, and life generally runs rather smoothly once the boys are back in school and schedules are in place.
+Normally, everything runs real smooth around these parts with Life in a House.
+Our weekly posts and link-ups are published on time, for the most part, and life generally runs rather smoothly once the boys are back in school and schedules are in place.
 Unfortunately, life tends to throw a kink in even the best thought-out plan of action and schedules.

 We Interrupt this Blog to Bring You Real Life